Gertjan423/quantcs-nobacktracking/README.md

 # Quantified Class Constraints #

-This repository provides a prototype implementation of type inference with translation to System F of Quantified Class Constraints, as presented in the paper ``Quantified Class Constraints'' by Gert-Jan Bottu, Georgios Karachalias, Tom Schrijvers, Bruno C. d.
+This repository provides an alternative prototype implementation, without backtracking, of type inference with translation to System F of Quantified Class Constraints, as presented in the paper ``Quantified Class Constraints'' by Gert-Jan Bottu, Georgios Karachalias, Tom Schrijvers, Bruno C. d.
 S. Oliveira and Philip Wadler.

 **Tested with GHC 7.10.3 and GHC 8.0.2**